Vacation in the Faroe Islands

 Do I need to worry about safety in the Faroe Islands?

 Not at all.
 The Faroe Islands are incredibly safe, with very low crime rates.
-The main thing to be mindful of is nature—weather can change rapidly, and some hiking paths are steep or remote.
+The main thing to be mindful of is nature, as the weather can change rapidly, and some hiking paths are steep or remote.
 Always check forecasts and let someone know your plans.